 The urban city of New Plymouth is a vibrant centre, with an abundance of interesting walks.
 A must do is the Coastal Walkway, a ten kilometre pathway stretching the sea edge promenande spanning almost the entire city.
 New Plymouth is well known for its arts trails and gardens, and home to many festivals and events.

-The NZ FreNZy guidebook that you can get for free with your Wilderness campervan rates the captivating and breathtaking hidden gem of Tongaporutu as the Must Do while you are in Taranaki.
+We rate the captivating and breathtaking hidden gem of Tongaporutu as the Must Do while you are in Taranaki.
 It is the sort of spot that golden photo moments of your NZ road trip come from - the sphere's and boulders on the north beach and 3 sisters to the South provide some of NZ's best photo moments.

 There are plenty of great spots for freedom camping along the Taranaki Surf Coast including the Cape Egmont Lighthouse area with a 100% view of the Tasman sea and Waverly Beach, a great off the beaten track little village that very few people know about.
-Check the WilderNessts guide* for more details.